 Secondly, we employ social conventions when interacting online that differ widely from ordinary social conventions and to which, shockingly, we seem to be growing accustomed.
 On the internet – as the old adage goes – nobody knows you’re a dog but it also allows everyone to adopt a different persona.

 Anonymity is arguably one of the Internet’s main strengths and freedom of speech is one of our most revered rights, and quite right too.
-However, the distancing effect of anonymity allows many to debase online discussion and debate by emboldening them to interact with others in such a way that would be unthinkable in real life, as is perfectly illustrated in this video:
+However, the distancing effect of anonymity allows many to debase online discussion and debate by emboldening them to interact with others in such a way that would be very unlikely in real life, as is perfectly illustrated in this video:

-We don’t need thoughtless belittling, ridiculing and abuse.
+We don’t need thoughtless belittling, rudeness, ridiculing and abuse.
 We ought to know better.
 No wonder then that schools feel so uneasy about the social Internet, if the very people our students look up to aren’t able to provide them with appropriate models of behaviour.
 We are our own worst enemies.